This is a content holder for the one-button emergency notification system.

 View our Annual Assessment Report

-Graduates of the MEd Mental Health Counseling and School Counseling programs are exceptionally well-prepared for employment in Mental Health and School counseling positions across the United States.
-In 2023, graduates who responded to our survey achieved the following outcomes:
+Graduates of the MEd Mental Health Counseling and School Counseling programs are well-prepared for employment in counseling positions across the United States.
+The following outcomes were reported for 2024 based on our graduate survey:

-• 86% worked in Mental Health Counseling after graduation*
+• 68% worked in Mental Health Counseling positions*

-NCE School success rate: no School Counseling students opted to take the NCE exam in 2023
+• No Mental Health, Mental Health Dual or School Counseling students opted to take the NCE in 2024.

-*Job placement data obtained from Exit Interviews Surveys completed by students just prior to graduation.
+*Employment data was collected through Exit Interview Surveys completed by students prior to graduation.